No. It can be performed on the vast majority of dogs and cats but for some of them It is not appropriate.

 During the procedure we scale the pet’s teeth utilizing sterilized dental equipment.
 All tartar buildup is removed and the teeth is then polished.

 Once the procedure is finalized, a detailed explanation of the results is provided for home care planning purposes as well as in order to recommend the next appointment.
-If necessary, an antibiotic is prescribed.
 Don’t forget to ask questions as this is your opportunity to clarify doubts and concerns.